 Sparkling elderflower cordial is a simple recipe that lets biology do the “cooking,” while dazzling your taste buds with bubbly deliciousness.
 In this article, you’ll find out how to make it!

 Each year in late spring (usually between the last week of May and the first week of June in our area), a brief two week window of time opens, wherein one of the world’s most delightful culinary treats presents itself for harvest: elderflowers.

 We use our cultivated elderberries to make elderberry syrup.
 Interestingly, research has shown that elderberries boost the immune system and make a potent weapon against the cold, flu, and other viral pathogens.

-Also, we only remove flowers from branches on the outside, bottom of the plants that would be likely to snap under the full weight of a ripening berry cluster (their branches are quite brittle).
+Also, we only remove flowers from branches on the outermost branches that would be likely to snap under the full weight of a ripening berry cluster (their branches are quite brittle).
 We leave the flowers on the strongest, most upright branches for a berry harvest, allowing us to maximize the full benefits of the plant.

 When harvesting, we’ll place the flower heads in large 5 gallon buckets or a woven harvest basket.
 We can harvest all the elderflowers we need for the year in about 30 minutes.

-Worst case scenario is a few tiny insects become part of your sparkling elderflower syrup, which isn’t a problem.
+Worst case scenario is a few tiny insects become part of your sparkling elderflower cordial, which isn’t a problem.
 You already eat about 2 pounds of insects every year, so a few more won’t hurt you.

 If insects really bother you, you can also make this recipe using these dried organic elderflowers that someone else already processed.

 Sparkling elderflower cordial achieves its delightful bubbles via a natural fermentation process.
 The beneficial microbes you harness in the process (primarily native yeasts and bacteria on the elderflowers) create the magic for you, similar to the beer and wine-making process.